zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 The Grand Canyon Project is Completed (3369 CT):
 The Christ, the Redeemer Project is Completed (3371 CT):
 The Niagara Relocation Rebellion (3372 CT):
 --A number of decades into the Human occupation of Hintaak, the Humans began to realize their most egregious rape of the Hintaacians culture to date--The Cultural Preservation Initiative.
 The goal of the effort was to terraform piecemeal the lands of Hintaak into facsimiles of well-documented Earthen wonders.
 They began with the Grand Canyon, carving it out with disturbing accuracy into the Southern border of Doulada; next, they would erect a spitting likeness of Christ, the Redeemer atop the mountain of Doi'thana, later attributing the widespread Atheism of the local populous to "utter coincidence".
 The final straw was placed when, after scouring the entire planet for appropriate locales on which to recreate Niagara Falls, the Human officials settled on the island of Rokoko, home to one of the last indiginous peoples of the planet.
 Unable to understand the words or directions of their land's appropriators, the natives understandably retaliated with what little weaponry they had, none of which could be considered efficacious against the Humans' advanced weaponry and defense systems.
 The Humans responded in kind, and wiped out almost the entire population, leaving only a few survivors to marvel at the destruction of their homeland in the name of cultural preservation.
-Miller would go AWOL in the middle of the conflict, while Frederickson and Aarakis would see the battle through to it's expected conclusion.
+Miller would go AWOL in the middle of the conflict, while Aarakis would see the battle through to it's expected conclusion.
 It was after this "battle" that the first instigators of the wartime rebellion would begin to commune.
 Once the war was officially underway, Howitt would be drafted by the Human military, and Tsing would "desert" her biological people in the name of her principles.

 //////////////////////////////////////////////Monologues////////////////////////////////////////////////